|

 rear their ugly head again.
 We've seen to not trust the power companies

-it’s not within everyone’s budget to do an installation of a
+not within everyone’s budget to do an installation of a grid-intertie

-grid-intertie solar system and besides radical conservation efforts,
+solar system and besides radical conservation efforts, there’s

-there’s not a lot we can do to stave off the blackouts, but there are
+not a lot we can do to stave off the blackouts, but there are measures

 run just when you need it most, but it does have its place.
 It requires

-inexpensive to purchase and produces 220 volts, which will run well
+to purchase and produces 220 volts, which will run well pumps and large

-pumps and large motors.
-Many people in this county live on wells and in
+motors.
+Many people in this county live on wells and in some situations,

-person only trying to run a few lights or a computer.
-In those cases a
+to run a few lights or a computer.
+In those cases a smart backup system

-smart backup system would be a small inverter and a battery bank to
+would be a small inverter and a battery bank to supply the inverter.

 If the power failed, the homeowner would either throw a large transfer